Backed by Awesome Motive.

 Also Check: Advanced Custom Fields in WordPress: Ultimate Guide

-Best Practices for Using WebP and PNG in WordPress
+Best Practices for Using WebP and PNG Formats in WordPress Seamlessly

 WebP vs. PNG